-Educated as an art historian, I take a scholarly approach to editing, paying meticulous attention to the content of a text as well as the finer points—grammar, style, flow, and editorial consistency.
-Often working as a member of a virtual team in collaboration with authors, artists, and designers, I’m frequently involved in nearly every phase of a book’s production, from editing the front and back matter and everything in between, to proofreading the layouts and creating the index.
+Trained as an art historian, I take a scholarly approach to editing, paying very close attention to the content and argument of a text as well as the finer points—grammar, style, flow, and editorial consistency.
+In all cases, preserving the integrity of the author’s voice is first and foremost.
+I’m often involved in nearly every aspect of a book’s production, from editing the front and back matter and everything in between, to proofreading the layouts and creating the index.

 My field of expertise is Russian art, although I’m conversant in all areas of art history.
 This is reflected in my portfolio, which, along with many books on Russian topics, features numerous titles on the Italian Renaissance, nineteenth-century French art, modern and contemporary art, fashion, photography, and the decorative arts.